The trust layer

 The trust layer did not.

-ERC-8004, the official Ethereum standard for on-chain agent identity co-authored by MetaMask, Google, the Ethereum Foundation and Coinbase, went live on mainnet January 29 2026.
+ERC-8004, co-authored by MetaMask, Google, the Ethereum Foundation and Coinbase, went live on Ethereum mainnet on January 29 2026.
 Identity is solved.
 Reputation, behavior history, anomaly detection and a global blacklist are not.
-AgentID is the layer on top.
+AgentID is the layer on top, built as a third-party reader of the existing registries plus the deeper signals nobody else is computing.

 01